Read time : 6 minutes

 Using industry standard tools such as Google Search Console, it was possible to obtain the historical data of all URLs that are indexed by the search engine.
 The data records include search engine click through rates, ranking positions and impressions.

 This data was exported and analysed using our link analysis software to find the pages that had generated traffic but no longer ranked and/or missing from the search engine index.

-A list of web page titles and URLs was matched up with the existing online product catalogue to find the product links that needed to be reset.
+A list of web page titles and URLs was matched up with the existing online product catalogue to find the product links that needed to be reset using the SEO settings in the BigCommerce online software.
 The page links were then resubmitted to the search engine for reindexing.